-What are planaria in an aquarium
+What are planaria in an aquarium?

 Belonging to the Planariidae family, planarias are small flatworms.
 In general, most planarias can reach about 0.5 inches.
 Besides, featuring a triangular head and two eye spots, their bodies are flat.
 And brown, white, and dark planarias are commonly found in aquariums.
 Moreover, planarias prefer living in soil, plants, stones, or other aquarium decorations.
-However, planarias are harmful to the aquarium, and they are classified as pests in aquariums.
+However, planarias are harmful to the aquarium and are classified as pests in aquariums.
 Here are some bad effects of planarias in an aquarium:

-• Lower the ornamental value.
+- Lower the ornamental value.

-• Planaria’s mucus is toxic for most aquarium inhabitants.
+- Planaria’s mucus is toxic for most aquarium inhabitants.

-• While molting, some planarias harm shrimp.
+- While molting, some planarias harm shrimp.

-• Some planarias would eat coral.
+- Some planarias would eat coral.

 On the other hand, where do planarias in an aquarium come from?
 Usually, planaria would get into your aquarium along with substrates, plants, aquarium creatures, or other aquarium decorations in the form of adult planaria or planaria eggs.
 Sometimes, it may get into your aquarium with water.
 Aside from that, planarias would thrive in your tank because of too much waste, including fish feces, uneaten food, and other debris.